Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that in Sandy Beach, median income is $49,058 and average income is $60,353.
-This is lower than Rest of NSW's median income of $52,390 and average income of $65,215.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes as of September 2025 would be approximately $53,405 (median) and $65,700 (average).
-According to the 2021 Census, household, family, and personal incomes in Sandy Beach rank modestly, between the 39th and 41st percentiles.
-Income brackets indicate that 40.1% of locals (1,302 people) fall into the $1,500 - 2,999 category, similar to the surrounding region where this cohort represents 29.9%.
-Housing affordability pressures are severe in Sandy Beach, with only 81.2% of income remaining, ranking at the 37th percentile.
+AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows that median income in Sandy Beach is $49,058 and average income is $60,353.
+This is lower than the Rest of NSW's figures, which are $52,390 median and $65,215 average.
+Based on Wage Price Index growth of 8.86% since financial year ending June 2023, current estimates for Sandy Beach would be approximately $53,405 median and $65,700 average as of September 2025.
+According to the Census conducted in August 2021, household, family, and personal incomes in Sandy Beach rank modestly, between the 39th and 41st percentiles.
+Income brackets indicate that 40.1% of locals (1,301 people) fall into the $1,500 - $2,999 category, aligning with the surrounding region where this cohort also represents 29.9%.
+Housing affordability pressures are severe in Sandy Beach, with only 81.2% of income remaining after housing costs, ranking at the 37th percentile.

 Frequently Asked Questions - Income